sarrouti/Natural-Language-Questions-Against-Open-Targets-using-ChatGPT/README.md

 		apikey = "api_key"

 ### PROMPTS:
-The current pipeline can answer the following promopts:
+The current pipeline can answer the following prompts:

         ## PROMPT_1:
         This prompt can be used to convert natural language questions asking to find the top n diseases